 Next assign the Memory size to the Virtual Machine.

 That's it.
+This is how we convert IMG file to VDI file format in Linux.
 Now, start exploring the Virtual Machine.

 This is only for .IMG formats? or can i converter .iso to .vdi?